ionextdebug/NOSTR-COMMUNITY-STANDARD/README.md

 The output value of your contribution is a document to software developers easy understand the protocol and implement new tools for the community according to the community standard.

-All the clauses need o be based on NIPs.
+All the clauses need to be based on NIPs.

 ## GLOSSARY